 A working holiday is a type of extended trip where you work to help pay for your travels.
-By working during your trip, you can avoid completely emptying your savings account.
+By working during your trip, you can avoid emptying your savings account.
 In fact, a working holiday not only makes travel more affordable, but also allows you to settle in one place for a while and experience life as a local.
-A working holiday also allows you to gain work experience while you travel the world and avoid that awkward work experience gap on your resume.
-Plus, your parents likely won’t be worried that you are becoming a full-fledged vagabond.
+A working holiday also allows you to gain work experience while you travel and avoid that awkward work experience gap on your resume.
+Plus, your parents won’t be worried that you are becoming a full-fledged vagabond.

 The jobs people typically do on a working holiday are temporary and casual in nature.
-The idea is that you work for a short period of time before continuing traveling to a new place.
+The idea is that you work for a short period of time before traveling to a new place.
 This could mean working a short gig for a weekend or working somewhere for several months.

 Working holidays give you the chance to take a job you may never have the opportunity to take back home in Canada.
 Imagine working at a surf shop in Australia, or at one of the world’s top ski resorts in Japan.
 How about leading kayaking tours in Patagonia or at a bungee jumping company in New Zealand?
 The options for work and travel for Canadians are truly endless.